 The Philippines has the second-highest digital fraud rate in the world.
 It has also set one of the most operationally specific authentication deadlines in the region.
 By June 30, 2026, every bank, e-money issuer, and payment operator supervised by the Bangko Sentral ng Pilipinas (BSP) — the Philippines' central bank — must have phased out SMS and email One Time Passwords (OTPs) for high-risk transactions.
 BSP Circular 1213 is the instrument that makes that deadline binding.

-But buried in the compliance is the gap it reveals.
+Buried in the compliance is the gap it reveals.
 The payer was authenticated but the payee was not verified.

 Where Circular 1213 Sits